juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-Most of the fields are the same as [Attr](#3.1.5-Node), but the timestamps use a lower precision, where Atime/Mtime/Ctime are in microseconds.
+Most of the fields are the same as [Attr](#3.1.5-Node), but the timestamp precision is lower, i.e., Atime/Mtime/Ctime are in microseconds.

 #### 3.3.6 Edge